xsburg/vscode-javascript-booster/README.md

 ### 0.6.0 (Upcoming release)

-* Changed `Split into declaration and initialization` action: it no longer appears in the bulb when the cursor is inside variable initializers.
+* Changed `Split into declaration and initialization` action:

+    * It no longer appears in the bulb when the cursor is inside a variable initializer.
+    * It no longer appears in the bulb when variable declaration is a part of ES6 module export.

+* Changed `Convert to shorthand arrow function` action: it now supports transformation of Expression Statements (without explicit return).

 ### 0.5.0